 Based on the site plan you have prepared, dated June 15, 1995, the proposed development will result in a total lot coverage of less than 50%, including house, garage, driveway, and walkway.
-The proposed residence is to be situated primarily along the easterly side of the property, thereby maximizing the amount of open space on the western side.
+The proposed residence is to be situated toward the south portion of the property, thereby maximizing the amount of open space on the north side, which is contiguous with the adjacent undeveloped dunes.